by Hannah L, 21 March, 2018

 Go easy on the caffeine – toilet breaks are limited!
 And you don’t want to waste precious writing time in the bathroom!
 Toilets at the venue may also be limited – at my exam venue, there were 2 cubicles for girls, for about a thousand people.
 So drink plenty of water, but avoid those diuretics!

 So that’s it for me.
 Good luck with your revision and last minute study this week, and don’t forget to take the time to relax and unwind before the exam.
 Don’t put too much pressure on yourself – most people sit the exam multiple times before getting the results they need.
-Try to enjoy it too – this is the culmination of months of study and hard work, and an opportunity for you to show how far you’ve come.
+Try to enjoy it too – this is the culmination of months of study and hard work on GAMSAT preparation, and an opportunity for you to show how far you’ve come.
 From the whole GradReady Team, we wish you Good luck!